1171103091/TCC-3141---Cloud-Computing-Lemon-tea-/README.md

 ## BMI application
 1.This application aims to record/save the BMI every time users calculate their latest BMI.

+2.This application is created by using https://appinventor.mit.edu

-2.The app can display charts to show the recorded BMI using chartmaker (https://github.com/MillsCS215AppInventorProj/chartmaker)
+3.The app can display charts to show the recorded BMI using chartmaker (https://github.com/MillsCS215AppInventorProj/chartmaker)

-3.New health monitoring function has been added.
+4.New health monitoring function has been added.

 ## Installation
 1.Use link http://ai2.appinventor.mit.edu/b/16f0u to download the apk file.